lennyitb/calculator/README.md

 it's been a while since anyone has built a good calculator.

+the code is a little hack but i'm aiming for very high performance

 this is supposed to be a portable simple thing that takes most RPL commands for input, maybe I'm changing the syntax a little bit here and there.

 a neat feature for instance is that a 'hanging delimiter' is allowed to exist alone on the stack, which can later be closed to form a list, or specify the number of arguments in a command.